SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

   Photon px-py momentum distribution for the 3d magnetic shower benchmark at the end of the simulation wihtout merging and with the spherical method in the logarithmic scale.

-**Warning:** the logarithmic discretization is not working with the accumulation correction.
+**Warning:** the logarithmic discretization is subject to accumulutation oscilations but is not working with the current accumulation correction.

 .. _vranic_namelist: